-1.6.1.
-TBC appoint a named individual to the role of Safeguarding Co-ordinator.
-The role includes:

-- Preparing, maintaining and communicating The Policy and Guides. - Providing a source of expertise on all matters of Safeguarding. - Acting as an advocate on behalf of children and adults in need of protection. - Ensuring Safeguarding is dealt with appropriately in recruitment. - Ensuring that initial DBS checks are carried out and renewed in line with Charity Commission requirements. - Arranging and ensuring appropriate training opportunities. - Dealing with concerns and allegations of abuse. - Liaison with the CCPAS. - Working in partnership with statutory and other agencies.

-- Delegating responsibilities to those who lead groups and activities as appropriate. - Keeping accurate records relating to Safeguarding concerns. - Engaging Church Leadership as appropriate. - 1.6.2.
-TBC also appoint named individuals as Deputy Safeguarding Co-ordinators to assist the Coordinator and to provide cover in the absence of the Co-ordinator. - 1.6.3.
+- 1.6.1.
+TBC appoints a named individual to the role of Safeguarding Co-ordinator.
+The role includes: - Preparing, maintaining, and communicating The Policy and Guides. - Providing a source of expertise on all matters of Safeguarding. - Acting as an advocate on behalf of children and adults in need of protection. - Ensuring Safeguarding is dealt with appropriately in recruitment. - Ensuring that initial DBS checks are conducted and renewed in line with Charity Commission and Insurance requirements as well as best practice. - Arranging and ensuring appropriate training opportunities. - Dealing with concerns and allegations of abuse. - Liaison with the Thirtyone:eight. - Working in partnership with statutory and other agencies. - Delegating responsibilities to those who lead groups and activities as appropriate. - Keeping accurate records relating to Safeguarding concerns. - Engaging Church Leadership as appropriate. - 1.6.2.
+TBC also appoints named individuals as Deputy Safeguarding Co-ordinators to assist the Co-ordinator and to provide cover in the absence of the Co-ordinator. - 1.6.3.
 The named individuals are shown in Annex C.